hamelsmu/ft-drift/README.md

 ## Background

-Common situations where you want to check for dataset drift:
+Checking for dataset drift can help you debug if:

-1. You fine-tuned a new model but it doesn’t work the way you expect compared to a previous model trained on different data.
+1. Your model is trained on data that doesn’t reflect production (different prompts, functions, etc).
-2. Your model is trained on data that doesn’t reflect production.
+2. Your training data contains unexpected or accidental artifacts.

-In either situation, you can collect your data from the relevant sources and compare them to see if the data has changed in ways that are undesirable.
+In either situation, you can compare data from relevant sources (i.e. production vs fine-tuning) to find unwanted changes.
+This is one of the most common source of errors when fine-tuning models!

-In the demo below, we detect data drift between two datasets where the following tokens were found to be different:
+The demo below shows a cli tool used to detect data drift between two files, `file_a.jsonl` and `file_b.jsonl`.
+Afterwards, a table of important tokens that account for the drift are shown, such as:

 - `END-UI-FORMAT`
 - `UI-FORMAT`